singhalpranav22/Array-Visualiser-App/README.md

 ___

-### For contributing to this project fork this repo or clone it on your local machine by the following:
+### For contributing to this project fork this repository or clone it on your local machine by the following:

 ```
 git clone https://github.com/singhalpranav22/Array-Visualiser-App.git